 Bommai Golu during Navaratri is an occasion for families and friends to get together and introduce Indian culture and ancient epics to younger generations.
 However, the divinity associated with Golu pandigai is slowly ebbing away.
 It has come to just baking cakes, visiting restaurants for lunch and greeting each other through WhatsApp messages, in many of the households, as some feel it is a tedious process.

-I just hope these beautiful concepts of community interaction and living, providing livelihood to the doll makers, potters and vendors stay on forever.
+I just hope these beautiful concepts of community interaction and living, providing a livelihood to the doll makers, potters and vendors stay on forever.
 After all, these are eco-friendly festivals and should not be swapped with other activities and events leading to a cultural appropriation that indirectly also encourage the use of plastics.
 Let us be eco-sensitive as our ancestors were and appreciate our ancient traditions, customs and rituals and take immense pride in them.
 There is nothing regressive about following old traditions which are built around sustainability, socialization and eco-sensitivity!

 Hope you liked reading this post as much as I enjoyed reminiscing the memories and putting it together.
 Season’s Greetings!